drand/drand/demo/README.md

 You can stop the demo by CTRL-C whenever you want.

-### Running the demo with PostgresSQL
+### Running the demo with PostgreSQL

-Drand supports PostgresSQL as a database backend for beacons.
+Drand supports PostgreSQL as a database backend for beacons.

-To run with PostgresSQL support, use the following command:
+To run with PostgreSQL support, use the following command:

 ```shell
 go build && ./demo -build -db=postgres